kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 Hi.

-How are you today?

-I thought I'd share with you some principles for Buddhist practice that I've found really valuable over the years.
-These are themes that I keep coming back to and continue to experiment with.
+I thought I'd share with you some insights on aspects of Buddhist practice.
+These are some of the themes that I've felt really fruitful to explore, and things that I keep coming back to.
 I'm sure you're familiar with some of them too.

-It's by not means exhaustive, but here's what I've learnt on a few things of late -
+It's good to play around with parts of our monastic life.
+Life is an art, and being spiritual aspirants, we are both the art, and the artist.

 ---